rackner/kubernetes-faster/README.md

 Falco - Kubernetes Runtime Security to check for outlier application behavior

-Open Policy Agent - An open source policy engine, in this case deployed as a Kubernetes Admission Controller to allow for request interception when accessing the Kubernetes API.
-The Admission Controller will check the request against the policy engine ruleset to ensure that bad actors with access to the Kubernetes API cannot run rampant.
+Open Policy Agent - An open source policy engine used as a Kubernetes Admission Controller

 SonarQube - Code Quality and Security scanning